 Of course Monsanto, the company responsible for Roundup, disputes this conclusion.
 They say there’s no evidence linking glyphosate to cancer and they claim it’s non-toxic to people and pets and safer than table salt.

-The government agencies that are supposed to protect us take Monsanto’s side in this argument.
+The government agencies should protect us but they take Monsanto’s side in this argument.
 Here’s what the Commissioner of the Food and Drug Administration (FDA) said:

 Oh, it only causes cancer “when swallowed in small amounts over a long period of time.”